apexfarm/ApexTestKit/README.md

 ### Caveat

-1. Depends on number of fields generated, the size of debug log could exceed the 5MB limit.
-In such case, please set the ApexCode debug level to `DEBUG`.
-2. Sometime ramdom values could bring uncertainty to test results.
-In such case, please specify the genereation expression rule explicitly or to a fixed value.
+1. Sometime ramdom values could bring uncertainty to test results.
+In such case, please specify the faker genereation expression explicitly or a fixed value.
-3. The current field generation capacity is around 15000 in 15 seconds.
+2. The current field generation capacity is around 15000 in 15 seconds.
 If there are 30 generated fields (not fixed values) per record, the max record generation capacity is around 500.
-If more are created, it is likely to reach the CPU limit.
 And consider any trigger and process builder, the actually record capacity should be less than 500.
+If more are created, it will hit the CPU limit.
-4. If record type is activated and there are picklist values depending on them, please try to declare the picklist values in the `fields()` explicitly for that record type.
+3. If record type is activated and there are picklist values depending on them, please try to declare the picklist values in the `fields()` explicitly for that record type.

 ## Usage of ATKWizard